 THANK YOU FOR VISITING!

 Hi!
 I’m so glad you are here!
 My name is Tranda and I am a married mom of three children (well one adult and two toddlers to be exact!) living on the Canadian prairies.
-I am also a writer, visual story teller, photographer and creator of this blog.
+I am also a writer, visual storyteller, photographer, and creator of this blog.
 Throughout the last two years I have followed (and many times resisted) a call deep in my gut to share my passions and journey in this online space with the hopes it can inspire and motivate others to love healthy living.

-In this blog you can expect to find easy healthy recipes for busy families, tips and trick for parenting, information on how to build a toxin free home, affordable style and all things wellness (beauty, selfcare, fitness).
+In this blog you can expect to find easy healthy recipes for busy families, tips and trick for parenting, information on how to build a toxin-free home, affordable style and all things wellness (beauty, self-care, fitness).

 I have been a teen mom, divorced mom, single mom, working mom, newlywed mom, and mom-again in my mid and late thirties.
-Throughout life’s ups and downs, I have always persevered to accomplish my goals of living a healthy lifestyle and found a way to not only make things work, but survive and even thrive under pressure.
+Throughout life’s ups and downs, I have always persevered to accomplish my goals of living a healthy lifestyle and found a way to not only make things work but survive and even thrive under pressure.

-From bringing my son Seth to University classes when I couldn’t find a sitter, travelling and dating as a single mom, and competing in my first fitness competition at age 30, my life has been an adventure to say the least.
+From bringing my son Seth to University classes when I couldn’t find a sitter, traveling and dating as a single mom, and competing in my first fitness competition at age 30, my life has been an adventure to say the least.

 Several years ago, while working my “dream job” my lifestyle shifted.
 I started a new career in a completely new industry that demanded the majority of my time and energy.
 I was totally green and was on a constant hamster wheel trying to keep up.
-I started going to the gym less, travelling more and eating out regularly while on the road.
+I started going to the gym less, traveling more, and eating out regularly while on the road.
 My energy depleted and I felt like I was barely keeping my head above water in a career I had worked so hard to get.

 A few weeks later, I lost that job.
 I was left physically and emotionally drained knowing I had sacrificed my health for a job that I didn’t even have anymore.
 Thankfully, the lump wasn’t cancer.
-However the damage had been done and a few years later I had to have half my thyroid removed 9 months post-partum because the lump was so big it was causing damage to my vessels in my neck.
+However, the damage had been done and a few years later I had to have half my thyroid removed 9 months post-partum because the lump was so big it was causing damage to my vessels in my neck.